Sickness is an inevitable part of life - and work. But it doesn't need to be complicated or difficult for SMEs to manage.

 As an employer, you can choose to offer more than SSP to your staff as part of their benefits package.
 This is normally an amount based on their normal pay.
 For example, you might offer full pay for the first eight weeks of sick leave and then half pay or statutory pay only for the remaining 20 weeks.
 It is entirely up to you.

-The qualifying criteria is up to you to decide and will vary from business to business, but you might have a minimum period of service in place.
+The qualifying criteria is up to you to decide (and will vary from business to business), but you might have a minimum period of service in place.
 You may also choose different schemes to suit each type of worker e.g. management/manual workers etc.

 We suggest laying out the policy for your occupational health pay scheme in a worker’s employment contract and/or staff handbook.
 Explain the scheme, any qualifying period of service required, how sickness is recorded and how long the scheme operates for.
 It's also wise to explain what happens when occupational sick pay runs out and any exclusions, such as professional sports injuries or working for private gain for another company.

-Employee sickness is an inevitable hurdle for any person, family and/or business.
+We've covered SSP basics in terms of employer & employee rights.
+But we all know that sickness is an inevitable hurdle for any person, family and/or business.

 That's why it's good to have a process in place to track and automate employee sickness details at the touch of a button.